2023 Best Value Architectural History Schools in New York

 Columbia excels when it comes to quality.
 It’s ranked in the top 10% of all schools on our Best Architectural History Schools in New York list.

-A rank of #3 on this year’s list means Syracuse University is a great value for architectural history students.
-Syracuse is a fairly large private not-for-profit school located in the city of Syracuse.
+The excellent programs at Syracuse University helped the school earn the #3 place on this year’s ranking of the best architectural history schools in New York.
+Syracuse is a fairly large private not-for-profit school located in the midsize city of Syracuse.

 Syracuse undergraduate students pay an average of $57,591 in in-state tuition and fees each year.